Brennabor: History

+At the end of 1924, in addition to the 0.75-ton Type 8-24 van, a new 1-ton van was introduced.
+The technical specifications were announced as follows: length 5250 mm, width 1620 mm, height 2000 mm, cargo bed size 2600 mm x 1500 mm, wheelbase 3865 mm, track width 1350 mm, total weight 1484 kg, top speed 40 km/h.

 In 1923/24 Brennabor led the way, as one of the first German auto-makers (along with Opel) to adopt US-style production line techniques.
 However, Brennabor had no small car model to compete with Opel's Laubfrosch.
 The German economy was particularly badly hit by the world economic crisis of the 1920s, and the company saw demand and production volumes cut back at the end of the decade.

+In the year 1927, the daily production was 30 automobiles and 600 bicycles.
+With 8,000 employees, the highest production figures were reached in 1927, with 8,200 automobiles, 115,000 bicycles, and 165,000 baby carriages.

 The company attempted a comeback in 1931, applying developments in front-wheel drive technology, using the Voran company's patent, but this led only to a prototype based on the company's six-cylinder Juwel 6 model.
 There was insufficient funding for any progression to volume production of any front-wheel-drive model.
 1932 saw an eight-month hiatus in automobile production: production resumed at the end of the autumn, but came to a permanent end in 1933.

 The company continued as a producer of components and motor bikes until 1945, and also produced armaments during the Second World War, but its history came to an abrupt halt in 1945 when it found itself in the Soviet Occupation Zone and the plant was disassembled.

 In the later 1940s the site would later be taken over and used for the creation of a Heavy tractor factory, in which form it continued till the 1960s.
 Since 1991 the former factory has housed a training centre owned by a subsidiary of the auto-engineering company, ZF Group.